top of page

 Created and performed by The Renegade Company and members of the Kensington area community

-Directed by Mike Durkin
+Directed by mike durkin

 A theatrical walking play starting at Kensington Ave and Allegheny Ave